-Your second price consideration should then be how you price relative to competitors.
+Your second price consideration should be how you price relative to competitors.
 This depends on your positioning statement and how your target audience perceives price.

-In our hypothetical example above, we might be a #2 player in the market looking to take volume share from the #1 (Competitor A).
+In our hypothetical T-shirt example above, we might be a #2 player in the market looking to take volume share from the #1 (Competitor A).
 So our price plan is to maintain a 10-15% price discount at all times.

 But we also recognise that a lower quality cheaper competitor (Competitor B) might start to take volume share from us if the price gap is too wide.
 So we might set a cap of how much more expensive we would ever be than them.
 In this example, we would never be more than $10 more expensive than Competitor B.

 In this case, we would also detail any additional benefits or limitations to the promotion.
-So, securing more in-store space when we have a promotion that will run through more units or running a specific promotion through only one channel or one customer.
+So, securing more in-store space when we have a promotion that will run through more units, or running a specific promotion through only one channel or one customer.
 So, free delivery for online shopping in this case.